rrthomas/beetle/README.md

 ### Demo: Hello, world!

-In `demo/hello.txt` is a command file for the shell that demonstrates its use as a crude assembler.
+In `tests/hello.txt` is a command file for the shell that demonstrates its use as a crude assembler.
 Run the following commands to see it in action:

 ```
+cd tests
-beetle < demo/hello.txt
+beetle < ./hello.txt
 beetle hello.obj
 ```